Your Coding Interview Prep Is Broken. Five Diagnoses.

 You get stuck, peek at the solution, read it, think "okay, that makes sense," and move on.
 Satisfying.
 Efficient.
 Completely useless.

 Recognition and recall are completely different cognitive skills.
-A 1978 study by Slamecka and Graf showed that generating information yourself obliterates reading it for long-term retention.
+A 1978 paper by Slamecka and Graf, in the Journal of Experimental Psychology, ran five experiments and showed that information you generate yourself is recalled substantially better than information you simply read.
 The interview problem will be slightly twisted from what you practiced.
 Your pattern recognition won't fire.
 Your recall, which you haven't trained because you've been reading, will have nothing to give you.

 You know that feeling when you've watched a cooking tutorial three times and then can't boil an egg?
 Same energy.
 Different stakes.